nullwiz/markdown-cv/index.md

 __French  : Medium, four years of study__<br/>

 ## Some libraries
-BeautifulSoup, cookielib, threading, logging, TinyDB, MongoDB, mechanize, pandas, sklearn, urllib...
+BeautifulSoup, cookielib, threading, logging, TinyDB, MongoDB, mechanize, pandas, sklearn, Tensorflow, urllib...

 ## Command Line tools
 There are many, but I can name a few: